You are here

 The mission for Crane Symphony Orchestra is not only pursuing a high-standard of performance.
 We are also committed to providing students with an excellent ensemble experience as part of the education for future music teachers, performers, scholars, composers, and music industry leaders.
 The Crane Symphony Orchestra performs a wide range orchestral repertoire, from baroque to contemporary music.
 Every year, the CSO performs four full symphonic concerts and two concerts in collaboration with the Crane Chorus.

-In 2012, the Crane Symphony Orchestra and the Crane Chorus took the stage at the Avery Fisher Hall in New York City, performing Verdi?s Requiem.
+In 2016, the Crane Symphony Orchestra and the Crane Chorus performed at Carnegie Hall with guest conductor Duain Wolfe (director of the Chicago Symphony Chorus).
+In 2012, the Crane Symphony Orchestra and the Crane Chorus took the stage at the Avery Fisher Hall in New York City, performing Verdi's Requiem.
 In 2013, under guest conductor Christof Perick, in collaboration with American Boychoir, Crane Symphony Orchestra and Crane Chorus performed Benjamin Britten's monumental War Requiem.
-Other recent guest conductors include Larry Rachleff and Joseph Flummerfelt.
+Other recent guest conductors include JoAnn Falletta, Larry Rachleff and Joseph Flummerfelt.
 The Orchestra also tours regularly.
 Recently, CSO performed at the NYSSMA Winter Conference, and outreached to high schools at Long Island and Albany area.

 Crane String Orchestra

 The String Orchestra performs literature written for all sizes of string ensembles, which is exactly that repertoire most useful to school string teachers.
 The personnel in this ensemble consist primarily of music majors, although exceptionally talented non-majors have earned placement as well.